GenesisFR/DS1TroubleshootingGuide/README.md

 1. Download [Fullscreenizer](https://github.com/KasumiL5x/Fullscreenizer/releases/latest) and run it.
 2. Run the game in [windowed](#play-windowed) mode.
 3. Switch back to Fullscreenizer.
-4. If the game doesn't appear in the list, click on "Show All", select "Dungeon Siege" and click on "Add".
+4. If the game doesn't appear in the list, click on `Show All` select `Dungeon Siege` and click on `Add`.
-5. Select the game in the list and press the Fullscreenize button (or use your hotkey combination), preferably after loading a game (see note below).
+5. Select the game in the list and press the `Fullscreenize` button (or use your hotkey combination), preferably after loading a game (see note below).

 Note: the main menu UI has a fixed resolution and will be broken, repeat step 5 again to make the game windowed again.
-The game may randomly freeze when switching windowed modes so try to avoid it.
+The game may randomly freeze when switching windowed modes so try to avoid doing it.

 ## Play in other languages